Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Convergence Analysis

 \section{Convergence Analysis}

 Equipped with all the machineries, we now turn to the convergence analysis of \RRp.
-We will establish two main convergence results based on the KL inequality: 1) Strong limit-point convergence, i.e., the whole sequence generated by \cref{algo:gm-shuff} for solving problem \eqref{eq:problem} converges to a stationary point of $f$ and 2) the corresponding convergence rate based on the KL exponent and selected step size strategy.
 As mentioned in \Cref{sec:assum}, \RR formally generates a stochastic process of iterates $\{X^t\}_{t\geq 1}$.
-In order to make our derivations more transparent, we will first establish the aforementioned convergence results for a single trajectory $\{x^t\}_{t\geq 1}$ that can be viewed as the iterates generated by {\sf IG} or \RR with any fixed order $\sigma^t$ in \Cref{algo:gm-shuff}.
+In order to make our derivations more transparent, we will first derive the aforementioned convergence results for a single trajectory $\{x^t\}_{t\geq 1}$ that can be viewed as the iterates generated by {\sf IG} or \RR with any fixed order $\sigma^t$ in \Cref{algo:gm-shuff}.
 In \Cref{sec:sto-sure}, we will state the convergence results for the stochastic process $\{X^t\}_{t\geq 1}$ in an almost sure sense.